xprilion/KolPay/README.md

 ![](images/2022-06-18-00-14-55-image.png)

 In either method, for Raspberry Pi 4 with 4 GB+ RAM, 64-bit version of the Raspberry Pi OS is recommended.
-If you have downloaded the image manually use https://www.balena.io/etcher/ (balenaEtcher) to flash a microSD card (with recommended capacity of 8 GB+) with the OS image.
+If you have downloaded the image manually, use https://www.balena.io/etcher/ (balenaEtcher) to flash a microSD card (with recommended capacity of 8 GB+) with the OS image.

 For headless setup (setup without any monitor/KB/mouse) with Raspberry Pi Imager, please fill the necessary details in the below configuration page.